jibjab1337/gps_guided_autonomous_vehicle/README.md

 300 Ohm resistor<br />
 Breadboard jumper wires and a breadboard (you are free to solder the cables)<br />
 <br />
+You need a smartphone or a virtual machine on your computer for Android in order to wirelessly communicate with the vehicle<br />
 Smartphone Application used with Bluetooth: "Serial Bluetooth Terminal" by Kai Morich on Google Play Store<br />
 <br />
 <br />